 To read more about Eye Movement Desensitization and Reprocessing (EMDR) Therapy.

-To read more about Music and Art Therapy.
+To read more about Music & Art Therapy.

 Adult-Child Therapy is a unique, specialised programme developed to help adult men and women address feelings of depression, anxiety, low self-esteem and feelings of shame that may stem from childhood.
 Unresolved childhood issues are commonly a result of growing up in a home where dysfunction was prevalent.
 It is a hugely beneficial therapy for those who grew up in the care of a narcissist, depressed, workaholic, mentally unstable and / or neglectful parent.
 The healthy flow and processing of distressing emotions is essential to healing from childhood trauma as an adult.